julianlam/feps/fep/ae0c/fep-ae0c.md

 The `https://w3id.org/security/v1` JSON-LD context defines the `signature` and related properties, but is not used by Mastodon for LD Signature processing.

 When performing signature operations the signature document and the activity (without the signature document) are initially processed (hashed) separately.
-The SHA256 hash digests are concatenated that string is then signed.
+The SHA256 hash digests are concatenated and that string is then signed.

 #### Signing a JSON-LD Activity